Compare self-employed personal loans

 Your would-be lender will usually need to see some or all of the following:

 • Tax returns (SA302).
-Once you’ve submitted tax returns, you can simply log into your HMRC online account and download your SA302 calculation.
-You should be able to produce copies of your SA302 calculation for at least the last two years to help prove the income that you declare as part of your application.
+Once you’ve submitted your tax returns, you can simply log into your HMRC online account and download your SA302 calculation.
+You should be able to produce copies of your SA302 calculation for at least the last 2 years to help prove the income that you declare as part of your application.

 • Proof of any rental income.
 This should be declared and evidence provided, again through your bank statements or mortgage documents and statements, and you may need to produce any lease/tenancy agreements.